 - investigate the expressive potential of screenprinting and develop technical expertise in a wide variety of screenprinting processes [Arts/Humanities];

-- explore visual concepts, such as design, composition, and color theory through the investigation of traditional and digital screenprinting techniques;
+- explore visual concepts, such as design, composition, and color theory through the investigation of traditional and digital screenprinting techniques; and

 Planned Sequence of Topics and/or Learning Activities